marchie/laravel-queue-azure-restarter/README.md

 ## A Note About Failure

 When the queue daemon has failed and the process is terminated, the package throws an `UnresponsiveQueueWorkerException`.
 Depending on how your application handles exceptions, this can be used to record incidents where the queue daemon has failed, notify administrators, etc.

+## Issues

+### cURL error 60: SSL certificate problem: unable to get local issuer certificate

+The Azure webapps do not have a certificate bundle set up by default, so you need to set that up in order to access the Kudu API.
+You can find out how to do this at http://blogs.msdn.com/b/azureossds/archive/2015/06/12/verify-peer-certificate-from-php-curl-for-azure-apps.aspx